Lessons learned in diversification – reducing my Canadian home bias

 I’ve been very fortunate with my returns in recent years, specifically inside our RRSP.
 Even in the last six-months, BlackRock (BLK) has powered ahead delivering over 30% returns.
 I simply wish I owned more!
 Going back much longer term, my JNJ and PG holdings are up well over 100% since I’ve owned them over the last decade.
 I will continue to ride those winners for now.

-With time though, I’m going to consider more changes to my portfolio to simply and reduce individual stock exposure as I progress towards semi-retirement and full-on financial independence.
+With time though, I’m going to consider more changes to my portfolio to simply and reduce individual stock exposure outside of Canada, owning VTI, QQQ or other ETFs as they support my diversification towards financial independence.